Ourproject.org

-OurProject.org (OP) is a web-based collaborative free content repository.
+Ourproject.org is a web-based collaborative free content repository.
 It acts as a central location for the construction and maintenance of social/cultural/artistic projects, providing web space and tools, and focusing in free knowledge.
 It claims to extend the ideas and methodology of free software to social areas and free culture in general.
 Since September 2009, Ourproject is under the Comunes Association umbrella, and gave birth to the Kune collaborative social network for groups.

 Philosophy

 Ourproject was founded in 2002 with the aims of hosting and boosting the cooperative work done in multiple domains (cultural, artistic, educational), with one specific condition: the results of the projects should remain freely accessible under a free license.
 This is understood in a broad way, as not all the available licenses are cataloged as free/libre (such as several Creative Commons licenses).

 Its non-profit perspective is partially imposed on its online community of projects, as no advertising is allowed in the hosted webpages.
-Thus, OurProject projects have mainly been carried out by social movements, university-supported groups, some free software related projects, cooperatives, artist collectives, activist groups, informal groups and non-profits.
+Thus, Ourproject projects have mainly been carried out by social movements, university-supported groups, some free software related projects, cooperatives, artist collectives, activist groups, informal groups and non-profits.

 Current situation/Condition

-As of December 2016, OurProject.org was hosting 1,733 projects and had 5,969 users, with a constant linear growth rate. and had a PageRank of 6 and the 14th position on public Gforge sites, being the first of them not restricted to just free software projects.
+As of December 2016, Ourproject.org was hosting 1,733 projects and had 5,969 users, with a constant linear growth rate. and had a PageRank of 6 and the 14th position on public Gforge sites, being the first of them not restricted to just free software projects.
 In fact, the GNU Project highlights it as "Free knowledge & free culture" project.
 It claims to be the most successful wiki farm with full free version and without ads (comparison).
 It has presence especially in Spain, Latin America and China.

 Relevant projects that are using Ourproject infrastructure include: